 @celery_task

-def import_properties(integration_id: int):
+def import_resources(integration_id: int):

 driver = DriverFactory.get_driver(integration_id)

-# Schedule dependent tasks
+# Schedule dependent tasks for new and updated resources

-for home_id in property_ids.homes_added_ids:
+for resource_id in resource_ids.resources_added_ids:

 The driver handles all partner-specific complexity internally: